Myndex/apca-introduction/analysis.md

 > 4.  _Use the lookup table provided at the link above to find a minimum contrast
     for the given combination of size and weight._

 This actually depends on the conformance level.

-The base level, BRONZE, conformance is more relaxed (similar to WCAG 2).
-The requirement for "font alignment" to a reference font is intended for Silver and Gold levels.
+The base level, BRONZE, conformance is more relaxed to be similar to WCAG 2, nevertheless those 6 levels still have font size and weight minimums.

+The requirement for the lookup table and "font alignment" to a reference font x-height is intended for Silver and Gold levels.

+The requirement for "font alignment" to a reference font _weight_ is intended for the Gold level.

 > _WCAG 3 is still an early draft and does not yet contain many guidelines.
 I